Sore Throat

 EBV Test

 If a doctor suspects EBV, a blood test can be recommended to confirm the diagnosis.
-More information can be found in our dedicated article.

 A sore throat can also be caused by something else, such as a tumor.
 If the problem persists, the doctor may conduct additional research to determine the source.